About the Issue Submission Process

 - Notify the Council Chair in advance.

-- Provide an electronic version (transportable memory or CD) for the Council Scribe.
+- Provide an electronic version (transportable memory) for the Council Scribe.

 - Provide 25 paper copies for Council members.